-While the Indigenous status data in the NHMD for all states and territories are considered of sufficient quality for statistical reporting for 2010-11 and 2011-12, separations for Aboriginal and Torres Strait Islander people are under-enumerated.
-In 2011-12, about 88% of Indigenous Australians were identified correctly in hospital admissions data, and the 'true' number of separations for Indigenous Australians was about 9% higher than reported (AlHW 2013).
-Caution should be used in the interpretation of Indigenous status data because of the under-enumeration overall and differences in under-enumeration among the jurisdictions.
+While the Indigenous status data in the NHMD for all states and territories are considered of sufficient quality for statistical reporting for 2010-11, 2011-12 and 2012-13, separations for Aboriginal and Torres Strait Islander people are underenumerated.
+In 2011-12, about 88% of Indigenous Australians were identified correctly in hospital admissions data, and the 'true' number of separations for Indigenous Australians was about 9% higher than reported (AIHW 2013).
+Caution should be used in the interpretation of Indigenous status data because of the underenumeration overall and differences in under-enumeration among the jurisdictions.
 The quality of the data for private hospitals is not known, but likely to be poor.

-Not all states provided information on the area of usual residence of the patient in the form of a Statistical Local Area (SLA) code for all presentations.
-In addition, not all states and territories provided the version of SLA specified in the NMDS.

-Where necessary, the AlHW mapped the supplied area of residence data for each presentation to the same SLA and to remoteness area categories based on the ABS ASGC Remoteness Structure for 2006.
+Not all states provided information on the area of usual residence of the patient in the form of a Statistical Area Level 2 (SA2) code for all presentations.
+Where necessary, the AlHW mapped the supplied area of residence data for each separation to an SA2 and to a remoteness area category based on Australian Bureau of Statistics (ABS) Australian Statistical Geography Standard (ASGS) correspondences and Remoteness Structures for 2011.
 This mapping was done on a probabilistic basis.
-Because of the probabilistic nature of the mapping, the SLA and remoteness areas data for individual records may not be accurate and reliable; however, the overall distribution of records by geographical area is considered useful.
+Because of the probabilistic nature of the mapping, the SA2 and remoteness areas data for individual records may not be accurate and reliable; however, the overall distribution of records by geographical area is considered useful.